101 ETF Lessons Every Financial Advisor Should Learn

 |Mid Cap Stocks||TRNM|

-One of the noteworthy innovations to pop up over the last several years involves the combination of exchange-traded products and trend-following strategies.
+One of the noteworthy innovations to pop up involves the combination of exchange-traded products and trend-following strategies.
 These techniques have been popular for decades: investors move in and out of positions depending on recent momentum and value relative to certain historical moving averages.
 RBS offers a suite of Trendpilot ETNs that deliver low maintenance to such strategies, shifting exposure between cash and asset classes such as gold, stocks, and oil depending on recent momentum.